maluyckx/Network_Attacks/report.md

 2) DMZ servers cannot send any ping or initiate any connection.
 They can only respond to  incoming connections.
 3) The Internet can send a ping or initiate a connection only towards DMZ servers.
 They cannot  send a ping or initiate connections towards workstations.

-To implement these changes, we set up several nft tables.
+To implement these changes, we set up several nft tables that you can find in the folder `protections/basic_network/`.

-The first one is one the router R1.
+The first one is one the router r1.
 ```
 #!/usr/sbin/nft -f